 AND meet the admission requirements for the undergraduate program you choose.

 (The completed MAA application must be submitted ONLINE via your SOLUS Student Centre NO LATER THAN December 1).

-In order to be considered for QuARMS, you must be selected as a Chancellor's Scholarship nominee by your high school.
-Make sure you have confirmation that your High School will be nominating you.
+In order to be considered for QuARMS, you must be selected as a Chancellor's Scholarship nominee by your most recent High School of full-time study.
+Make sure you have confirmation that your most recent High School of full-time study will be nominating you.
 You will need your High School Official's name and email address when you submit the online MAA Application in SOLUS.

-Upon submitting your application, an email will be sent to your High School Official requesting they submit the nomination electronically to our office.
+Upon submitting your application, an email will be sent to the High School Official you indicated when you submitted your online MAA Application, requesting they submit the nomination electronically to our office.
 You will then receive an email confirming the nomination has been completed.